-West Michigan Archery CenterThe West Michigan Archery Center (WMAC) in Rockford, Michigan is an Algoma Township park, with day-to-day operations coordinated by the West Michigan Archery Center, a 501c3 non-profit organization.
-The facility is part of a larger sports complex owned by Plainfield Township and the West Michigan Sports Commission, where baseball, BMX, mountain biking and sledding are also featured.
-The Top Nock Junior Olympic Archery Development (JOAD) club trains twice per week at the facility, and classes, leagues, and tournaments happen year round.
+The West Michigan Archery Center in Rockford, Michigan is an Algoma Township park, with day-to-day operations coordinated by the West Michigan Archery Center, a 501c3 non-profit organization.
+The facility is part of a larger sports complex owned by Plainfield Township and the West Michigan Sports Commission, where baseball, bmx, soccer, mountain biking and sledding are also featured.
+The Top Nock Junior Olympic Archery Development (JOAD) club trains twice per week at the facility, as does the WMAC S3DA club.
+Classes, leagues, and tournaments happen year round.

-For information on Intro to Archery classes, Top Nock JOAD participation, coaching certification classes, leagues, 3-D and tournaments, please visit our website at: www.wmarchery.org.
+For information on Intro to Archery classes, Top Nock JOAD participation, coaching certification classes, leagues, 3-D and tournaments, please visit our website at: www.westmichiganarchery.com.

 To see our events calendar, go to http://wmarchery.org/?page_id=8.
 To find us on Facebook, search West Michigan Archery Center.